alydavis/alydavis.github.io/README.md

 An interactive [dashboard](https://alydavis.github.io/index.html) exploring Belly Button Biodiversity data.

 ## About the Project
 The human body is home to many different types of bacteria.
 A single belly button can be home to 20-100 different species.
 With so much complex data, what is the best way to visualize the types of bacteria in the body?
 This project utilizes a sample data set from belly button bacteria.
 (Data source: ) Data is parsed and transformed with JavaScript, and an interactive HTML dashboard displays the results.
-The data is anonymized, so participants can view their species based on selecting their ID number in the drop down filter.

 ## Tools and Resources
 - JavaScript